Nicknamely/min-pgi-cli/README.md

 - TUI with PDcurses (not enough time)
 - fn_helper: factorize dynamic array functions into a single function using double pointers
 - Add Unity for unit testing

+## what was painful
+- memory management to avoid buffer overflow specially with dynamic table
+- we had to research which data structure was optimal linked-list was the first option
+- we thad to learn dynamic table
+- error handling :(